 As we enter yet another wave of COVID-19, a number of small businesses have been forced to close their doors once again.
 Luckily, distance shopping is alive and well, and with the many Click & Collect platforms out there, business owners can continue to sell their products, even while in lockdown.
-This strange new era has made it clear that if you’re not on the Internet already, now’s the time to make the digital leap.
-Read on to discover how a Click & Collect Solution can help you minimize the damages and maximize the business opportunities that are emerging out of this global pandemic.
+This strange new era has made it clear – if you’re not on the Internet, now’s the time to make the digital leap.
+Read on to discover how a Click & Collect solution can help you minimize the damages and maximize the business opportunities that are emerging out of this global pandemic.

 Can my business benefit?

-- If your business activity has experienced restrictions due to the Coronavirus, a Click & Collect solution can help you stay open and make sales while keeping your employees and customers safe.
+- If your business activity has been affected by Coronavirus restrictions, a Click & Collect solution can help you stay open and make sales while keeping your employees and customers safe.

 - If you run a food service or small store, a Click & Collect platform lets you focus on online orders and deliveries.
-By reducing the number of people who come to your premises, you can strengthen your protective measures while, at the same time, boosting your sales.
+By reducing the number of people on your premises, you can strengthen your protective measures while, also boosting sales.

 For consumers, Click & Collect means…

-- Saved time – they’ll be able to find the products they want, when they want them and fast
+- Saved time – they can find the products they want, when they want them and fast

 - The option to reserve their products ahead of time

 - Increased adherence to protective measures during the current health crisis